Techienaut/01-Terraform-Minecraft/README.md

 Some Capabilities:

-1. Automate the Installation/Destruction of Infrastructure of..:
+1. Automate the Installation/Destruction of Infrastructure of...:
     1. A Debian-Based VM instance in the cloud.
     2. A VPC Network (Virtual Private Cloud).
     3. Allocating a Static IP Address for the VM.